 Another commonly suggested workaround for this issue is to rename the update.exe file in the AppData Local folder to something else.

-After that run the installer and try to update the app either through the existing installer or by downloading it from the official website as suggested in the earlier solution.
-Here is how to do it.
+After that, run the installer and try to update the app either through the existing installer or by downloading it from the official website as suggested in the earlier solution.

-- In the Run dialogue box, type %LocalAppData% and hit Enter.
+- In the Run dialogue box, type %LocalAppData% and hit the Enter key.

-- Look for Discord folder.
-Right-click on the Discord folder and select Delete.
+- Look for Discord folder, then right-click on it and select Delete.

 - Next, type %appdata% in the Run dialogue box and hit Enter.